systemcarl/weblog/articles/devlogs/blank/content-template.md

     that regardless of the amount of configuration provided, the design would still look complete.

+Furthermore, reflecting on the purpose of each design element from a marketing
+    perspective
+helped to simplify and clarify each element's intended effect towards the overall design (e.g., establishing identity, credibility, or
+    connection with the audience).
+For example, an avatar image and logo both serve to establish visual identity.
+Therefore, the presentation of the avatar element should emphasize this
+    function,
+making it prominent and visually distinct from the rest of the content.
+The end result is a cohesive design where my cartooned face could easily be
+    swapped out for a brand logo without disrupting the design integrity.

 Since the application is primarily concerned with visual presentation (there's nothing particularly interactive about a personal website and blog,
     though I hope to add comments and other features in the future),